 You can see what others have said here:

-Janet Hulstrand is a writer, editor, and teacher based in Washington, D.C.
+Janet Hulstrand is a writer, editor, and teacher who divides her time between France and the United States.
 Her essays and articles have been published in the Christian Science Monitor, International Educator, Guide to Retirement Living, Smithsonian.com, and many other publications.
 She studied essay writing with Anatole Broyard and literature with Philip Roth, and has taught writing and literature at Hunter and Queens Colleges of the City University of New York.
 Her first book, Moving On: A Practical Guide to Downsizing the Family Home, was widely praised: she and her coauthor now blog on this topic at Downsizing the Home: Lessons Learned.
 She is a frequent contributor to Bonjour Paris and France Revisited, and she writes essays on travel and literature for her blog, Writing from the Heart, Reading for the Road.
 She teaches literature and culture classes at Politics & Prose bookstore in Washington, D.C., and is currently working on her next book, A Long Way from Iowa, a writer’s memoir.
 Her relationship with the village of Essoyes goes back to 1978, when she and her future husband met and fell in love while picking grapes in the vineyards surrounding the town.